 Faculty members individually determine if and how their graded exam materials may be returned or accessed by students.
-They may distribute the materials to the students, meet with students on an individual basis to review the exam, or return materials to the students through the Law Administrative Services Office through the Exam Return Review process.
+They may distribute the materials to the students, meet with students on an individual basis to review the exam, or return materials to the students through the Office of Assessment Exam Return process.
 Exam materials are retained for a period of one year only.